girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/Random Forest Algorithm/README.md

 ## **Brief summary**

 A decision tree consists of three components: decision nodes, leaf nodes, and a root node.
 A decision tree algorithm divides a training dataset into branches, which further segregate into other branches.
 This sequence continues until a leaf node is attained.
 The leaf node cannot be segregated further.
+A random forest consists of many such decision trees.

 ## **Features**